gavinlyonsrepo/RpiMotorLib/README.md

 **Raspberry Pi compatibility:**

+Before the Raspberry pi 5 rpimotorlib used RPi.GPIO as low level dependency. but it wont work on Raspberry 5 and will not be upgraded so we switched to rpi-lgpio which works on all in Version 4.0.0.
+Using a gpio_adpater, we maintained backwards compatibility and capability to use RPi.GPIO.

 | Raspberry Pi | Supported | Recommended GPIO library |
 | ----- | ----- | ----- |
 | Pi 1 / 2 / 3 / 4 | ✅ | `rpi-lgpio` (recommended) or `RPi.GPIO` (legacy) |